andre-leonardo/general_backlog/readme.md

-A general backlog page with the use of some APIs Giantbomb for games
+A general backlog page with the use of some APIs <br>
+Giantbomb for games <br>
-TheMovieDataBase(TMDB) for movies
+TheMovieDataBase(TMDB) for movies <br>
-I still didn't add a books tab, but I guess I will use the Google books API Each user can also create custom backlogs of anything they want(nothing criminal I hope) Last thing I plan to add is a forum where users can talk between eachother about the items they add in the premade backlogs.
+I still didn't add a books tab, but I guess I will use the Google books API <br>
+Each user can also create custom backlogs of anything they want(nothing criminal I hope) <br>
+Last thing I plan to add is a forum where users can talk between eachother about the items they add in the premade backlogs. <br>

-If for some crazy reason you are not me and found this repository, and for some even crazier reason want to run it in your machine, you will need to create a .env file with these variables:
+If for some crazy reason you are not me and found this repository,  <br>and for some even crazier reason want to run it in your machine,  <br>you will need to create a .env file with these variables:

-API_GAMES = [YOUR GIANT BOMB API KEY]
+API_GAMES = [YOUR GIANT BOMB API KEY] <br>
-API_MOVIES = [YOUR TMDB API KEY]
+API_MOVIES = [YOUR TMDB API KEY] <br>
-MOVIES_BEARER = [YOUR TMBD API KEY BEARER]
+MOVIES_BEARER = [YOUR TMBD API KEY BEARER] <br>

-(or simply replace them with the actual key in the app.js file)
+(or simply replace them with the actual key in the app.js file) <br>

-right now you can only add images through links
+right now you can only add images through links <br>

-forum.js - stores the discussions and anwers from each user user.js - stores the users and the backlogs/customlogs from each one
+forum.js - stores the discussions and anwers from each user <br>
+user.js - stores the users and the backlogs/customlogs from each one <br>

-home.ejs - the base page of the site, this is the only page someone can access without being logged in user.ejs - details of the user editUser.ejs - here the user can edit info like avatar, bio, username... custom.ejs - lets the user create custom backlogs and see the ones they already created customTrue.ejs - shows all items in the specific custom backlog the user created forum.ejs - all discussions and answers are here, the forum is made only for games and movies game.ejs - lets the user add games using the GiantBomb API and see all the ones they already added movie.ejs - same as the page above but with movies and using the TheMovieDataBase API gamedetail - shows details for each specific item in all backlogs and lets you edit them
+home.ejs - the base page of the site, this is the only page someone can access without being logged in <br>
+user.ejs - details of the user <br>
+editUser.ejs - here the user can edit info like avatar, bio, username...  <br>
+custom.ejs - lets the user create custom backlogs and see the ones they already created <br>
+customTrue.ejs - shows all items in the specific custom backlog the user created <br>
+forum.ejs - all discussions and answers are here, the forum is made only for games and movies <br>
+game.ejs - lets the user add games using the GiantBomb API and see all the ones they already added <br>
+movie.ejs - same as the page above but with movies and using the TheMovieDataBase API <br>
+gamedetail - shows details for each specific item in all backlogs and lets you edit them <br>